awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/data-feed-billing-event.md

 ## Example 4: Amount seller can collect<a name="data-feed-example-query-seller-collect"></a>

-To find out how much sellers can collect, you can run a query like the following\.
+To find out how much sellers can collect, you can run a query as shown in the following example\.
 This example removes listing fees and taxes that AWS collects, and adds any exceptional balance adjustments\.

 ```
 SELECT sum(amount) FROM billing_event